The New Zealand High Commission co-hosted the Samoan premiere of One Thousand Ropes.

 The New Zealand Police and Samoa Police and Prison Service share a long, close association.
 Our police force supports Samoa’s domestic violence unit and canine unit, and trains Samoan police in prosecutions and maintaining public order.

-Tourism is Samoa’s top foreign exchange earner, and New Zealand is Samoa’s largest source of tourism income with Kiwis making up 44% of holidaymakers.
+Tourism is Samoa’s top foreign exchange earner, and New Zealand is Samoa’s largest source of tourism income with Kiwis making up around 45% of holidaymakers.

 More than 144,000 Samoans live in New Zealand, and the money they send home (called remittances) to Samoa is an important source of income for the country.